 James continues, “There are also cashflow management and risk aspects to it.
 A lot of the counterparties that we would get involved with are not necessarily financially distressed.
 Maybe they are large resource companies, but like all companies, particularly in the current climate, maybe have some budgetary constraints, or a cautious attitude to risk and investing their resources in litigation.”

 Litigation finance makes it possible for these types of companies to eliminate litigation costs and move through a cash neutral process or positive.
 Businesses in this category know that litigation can take years and cost significant amounts of money.
 James expands, “It can be a useful financial tool for all types of business, those that are financially distressed and need funding, as well as those that do not necessarily need it but may find it a valuable alternative for paying legal disputes.”

 If you’re an attorney and you are involved in litigation, this is a critical piece of the puzzle that you will want to know more about.
-We implore you to listen to our conversation with James Blick on our podcast, Engaging Experts.
+We implore you to listen to our conversation with James Blick on our podcast, Discussions at the Round Table.
 We were honored to speak with him and hope that you find our conversation most informative.

 For those that are unfamiliar with Round Table Group, for more than 25 years, we have helped litigators to locate, evaluate, and employ the best and most qualified expert witnesses.
 Round Table Group is a great complement to any litigator’s quest for an expert witness and our search is always free of charge.
 Visit roundtablegroup.com for more information.